Elvis5566/flutter-column-row-example/README.md

 ![](https://i.imgur.com/y27jkNN.png)

 # Problem

-Align is available in fixed size container while it is no use in unfixed size container.
+The behavior of Align is inconsistent.